rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

    security-council, sc         Modify the security council setting, s                   Make a Protocol DAO setting proposal
 ```
 Each of these commands will prompt you with a list of inputs to create your desired proposal.
-For example, if you wanted to invite a node to the security council, you would run `rocketpool pdao propose security-council invite`, prompting you to enter an ID and member address.
+In this guide, we'll invite a node to the security council to serve as an example.
+To raise a proposal to invite a node to the security council, you would run `rocketpool pdao propose security-council invite`.
+Keep in mind that this step will have some slight variation depending on the type of proposal.
+This particular command will prompt you to enter an ID followed by a member address.
 ```
 thomaspanf@debian:~$ rocketpool pdao propose security-council invite

-Please enter an ID for the member you'd like to invite: (no spaces) 1324
+Please enter an ID for the member you'd like to invite: (no spaces) test-member

 Please enter the member's address:
 0xBdbcb42DD8E39323a395B2B72d2c8E7039f1F145

 ... gas estimations ...

-Are you sure you want to propose inviting 1324 (0xBdbcb42DD8E39323a395B2B72d2c8E7039f1F145) to the security council? [y/n]
+Are you sure you want to propose inviting test-member (0xBdbcb42DD8E39323a395B2B72d2c8E7039f1F145) to the security council? [y/n]
 ```
 After this is executed, a pDAO proposal will be created!
 The proposal will enter the [vote delay period](../houston/pdao#vote-delay-period) upon creation.